Pectoralis Major Trigger Points - Dr. Jonathan Kuttner M.D.

 Most therapists could keep themselves busy full time treating trigger points in the pecs!

-Trigger points in pectoralis major are common and may be associated with a number of painful disorders including mid-scapular back pain, breast pain and hypersensitivity, thoracic outlet syndrome, anterior shoulder pain, golfer’s and tennis elbow, chest pain, chronic fatigue, hyperventilation syndrome.
+Trigger points in pectoralis major are common and may be associated with a number of painful disorders including mid-scapular back pain, breast pain and hypersensitivity, thoracic outlet syndrome, anterior shoulder pain, golfer’s and tennis elbow, chest pain, chronic fatigue, and hyperventilation syndrome.

 Pectoralis Major - Common Trigger Point Pain Maps